stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 …
 ```

-This seems to perform a bit better, although both Juicy Pixel's and Repa's
+This seems to perform a bit worse, although both Juicy Pixel's and Repa's
 solutions have varying time of execution every time you run them.
 We could
 use a larger picture but then loading, saving, and transformation to
 JuicyPixels' representation would dominate processing time.
 We can use more